Dr-Patient/CreaTDA/README.md

 * protein_disease_new.txt: co-occurrence counts between proteins and diseases.
 * protein_drug_new.txt: co-occurrence counts between proteins and drugs.
 * drug_disease_new.txt: co-occurrence counts between drugs and diseases.

+### Disease clusters

+The clusters are pre-computed by data/cluster_data.py and stored in data/clus/disease_cluster.npy

 ## Contacts